OChRA-lab/ochra/docs/source/usage.rst

 Device
 ##################

-This class provides an interface for the device so that any OChRA user can operate the device via the `ochra_discovery` package when developing a workflow.
+This class provides an interface for the device so that any OChRA user can operate the device via the `discovery` package when developing a workflow.

 Similar to the handler class, import and inherit from the `abstract` class but this time inherit from `RestProxyMixinReadOnly` instead.
 You are required to provide the `name` as part of the init method, as this will be used to find the corresponding device handler when executing issued commands.